shawn-nyk/tp/docs/DeveloperGuide.md

         * Extending the `ItemListStorage` and `JsonSerializableItemList` class would require changes to all the different versions corresponding to the different `Item` types.

-### Trial Feature
+### Clear Feature

 #### What it is
-User can see how the app works with sample data.
-Additionally, user can clear all the entries in InternHunter with just a command.
+In the beginning, user can see how the app works with sample data.
+After that, user can decide to clear all the entries in InternHunter with just a `clear` command.

 #### Implementation